a1616ts/leap_sample_gem/README.md

 ## Usage

-This gem reads your hand activity using Leap Motion and launches Firefox depending on the acticity direction.
+This gem reads your hand activity using Leap Motion and launches Firefox depending on the activity direction.

 ## Development